ui-schema/ui-schema/packages/docs/src/content/docs/performance.md

         - the root component accesses the hook, prepares the values, but doesn't render html by itself
         - this wraps another component which receives props and is a memoized function component
         - this wraps the actual component (e.g. `widget.RootRenderer`), and passes its props down and may decide on what to render based on the props
-        - only scalar value widgets get the value directly, for non-scalar values only the `pluginStack` receives the value - the widgets should use e.g. `extractValue`
+        - only scalar value widgets get the value directly, for non-scalar values only the `widgetPlugins` receives the value - the widgets should use e.g. `extractValue`
         - *all rendering widgets are wrapped like that*
     - if you introduce a hook in a widget it is advised that the producing HTML components are also made "dump"
         - pure without using a hook that relies on the onChange of the SchemaUIStore context